 Dates: 1740 - 1886; Majority of material found within 1817 - 1849

-Scope and Content note This collection is comprised of the single volume, handwritten manuscript of a biographical account of Thomas Kite.
-The volume describes Kite's early life, his convincement (i.e. conversion to Quakerism), and his testimonies against Elias Hicks during the Hicksite-Orthodox separation.
+Overview The biographical account of Thomas Kite describes Kite's early life, his convincement (conversion to Quakerism), and his testimonies against Elias Hicks during the Hicksite-Orthodox separation.